-Overarching Need - Increase the percentage of 3-5 grade students scoring proficient or higher in reading and math on the GMAS.
+Overarching Need - Increase the percentage of 3-5 grade students scoring proficient or higher in reading, math, and science on the GMAS.

-Root Causes to be Addressed Inconsistency in linking standards to assessments, levels of differentiation of instruction &

-rigor for students.
+Root Causes to be Addressed , , , , , , , , , , , , , , , , , , , ,

+align with content standards.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged

-Title IV, Part A - Student Support and Academic Enrichment